Table of Contents

 It’s not just cost though.
 Single-tenant systems can be less efficient as well.
 Firstly, because they’re running on entire servers that might not be at capacity.
-Secondly, because the underlying software is only serving one client and not benefiting from all the services provided by multi-tenant solutions.
+Secondly, the underlying software is only serving one client and not benefiting from all the services provided by multi-tenant solutions.

-Advantages of multi-tenant model
+Advantages of the multi-tenant model

 1. Lower costs